 - Hot glue gun.

-- Parchment paper.
+- Tracing paper.

 First I made the pattern for the flash diffuser.
 You can download it here to print and cut.